civboot/civlua/experiment/NOTES.md

     `alias lua="lua -e \"require = require'pkglib'\""` (or similar in Make/etc)
   * mod will then handle naming and updating `SRC*` globals
 * PKG.lua: make dirs just a boolean, if true PKG.dirs is loaded which is a list of subpkgs
-* can call metaty module direction instead of metaty.record2
+* can call metaty module direction instead of metaty
 * `civ.lua` overrides global `print  metaty.eprint`.
 I'm sick of dealing with that.
 * new module: `batteries`.
 Once required it adds/overrides several globals.
   Should only be used in scripts and cmd line.